Finance

 Operational excellence is a non-negotiable.
 Brands often underinvest in backend capabilities, mistaking "lean" for "efficient."
 The result: breakages, manual processes, and poor customer experience.

-• Slow, non-automated and non-integrated inaccurate reporting.
+• Slow, manual, and inaccurate reporting.

 Triffin’s tip: